JashanPuri/github-wrapper-api/README.md

     Query Params:
     - username : name for user to get repos. if not provided repos of authenticated user will be listed
-    - affiliation : values accepted = owner, collaborator, member. can be passed as a list of comma-seperated values. default = owner
+    - affiliation : values accepted = owner, collaborator, organization_member. can be passed as a list of comma-seperated values. default = owner
     - filters : filters for number of stars and forks. example - filters=stars>=5&forks>=5. double equal-to sign for equality.

 2. POST /api/v1/repos - Create a repo for authenticated user.